johnidm/youtube-videos-code-examples/mcp-labs/MCP.md

 - Prompts can accept dynamic arguments, include context from resources, chain multiple interaction steps, and guide specific workflows.
 - They can also be surfaced as UI elements like slash commands for easier client integration.
 - Each prompt has a unique name, optional description, and a list of arguments (some required) that customize its behavior.
-- Prompts help structure and automate typical LLM tasks such as generating commit messages or explaining code[1][3].
+- Prompts help structure and automate typical LLM tasks such as generating commit messages or explaining code.

 ### Summary Table